Search the Dawes Rolls, 1898–1914

 Use the Dawes Rolls to trace your ancestry to one of the Five Tribes.
-The Five Tribes include Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole tribes.
-In general, the Dawes Rolls list individuals who lived with their tribe in Indian Territory, who chose to apply, and were approved by the Dawes Commission.
-Mississippi Choctaw are the exception, as they did not remove to Indian Territory but could apply for the rolls.
+The Five Tribes include Cherokee, Chickasaw, Choctaw, Muscogee (Creek), and Seminole.
+In general, the Dawes Rolls list individuals who lived with their nation in Indian Territory, who chose to apply, and were approved by the Dawes Commission.
+Mississippi Choctaw are the exception, as many of them remained in Mississippi and did not remove to Indian Territory in the 1830s.
+To be admitted to the rolls, Mississippi Choctaw were ultimately required to remove to Indian Territory.

 About this Database